remarkjs/remark/doc/plugins.md

 ## List of Plugins

 Have a good idea for a new plugin?
-Let’s [chat][gitter] and make it happen!
+Let’s [chat][spectrum] and make it happen!

 *   [`remark-abbr`](https://github.com/zestedesavoir/zmarkdown/tree/master/packages/remark-abbr)
     — Custom syntax to handle abbreviations, custom mdast inline node type